alexef360/a3m_cyber/README.md

 - CRUD operations for posts, comments, and likes
 - Friendship management
 - Admin dashboard for managing users, posts, and comments
-- Real-time updates and notifications
+- Real-time updates and email notifications
+- Local weather information
+- Password validation during registration, change and reset of the password
+- Token generation for password reset

 ## Technologies